 Team Nicerio in Kumatori |

-To be a legit "drainspotter", one has to first know his collection, in this case, its the Japanese マンホールの蓋 which reads manhoru no futa or simply manhole covers.
+To be a legit "drainspotter", one has to first know his collection, in this case, it is the Japanese マンホールの蓋 which reads manhoru no futa or simply manhole covers.
 These manhole covers are intricately and sometimes colorfully designed.
 Each city and town in the country has its own unique design which either showcases well-known landmarks, animals, festivals, mascots, cultural items, or flora and fauna of the place.
-If you're lucky, you'd find newly installed manhole covers that are painted.
+If you're lucky, you'll find newly installed and painted manhole covers.
 This makes the manhole cover designs look more like an art piece than a utility hole cover.

 To motivate you, here is my collection of Japanese manhole covers from my 2014-2015, 2018, 2019, and 2021 adventures.